aishwaryarajan75/Location-based-project-distribution/README.md

 *Also, since Node.js is Javascript, the same language can be used on the backend and frontend.
 This means it breaks down the boundaries between front- and back-end development.

+Q2) What client framework did you choose and why?
-AJAX and jQuery were used for client side programming.
+AJAX and jQuery were used as client frameworks.
 The advantages of AJAX are:

 *Reduce the traffic travels between the client and the server.